How to Graduate High School Early

 Students receive their decisions by the end of June and have 30 days to appeal a denial in writing.
 Accepted students will begin working with their School Counselor to craft their schedule for their next and final year.
 The counselor will cross-reference the student’s credit audit, academic history, and transcript to ensure all required courses are completed or scheduled to be completed by the end of the year.
 Students who have not yet passed the Keystones but meet all other requirements can be accepted with two testing opportunities in the Winter and Spring of their last year.

-The Early Graduation Program and flexibility of block scheduling provides a wealth of opportunities to our students at PA Virtual Charter School.
-Students are able to take higher level/honors/AP courses in high school and get a head start on their dreams.
+The Early Graduation Program and flexibility of block scheduling provide a wealth of opportunities to our students at PA Virtual Charter School.
+Students are able to take higher-level/honors/AP courses in high school and get a head start on their dreams.
 There’s no doubt that students who participate have a leg up on their peers when applying for colleges and jobs.